JaimeHyland/family_shopping_list_v1/README.md

 *The basic design of the bespoke tables in the database (some fields have been added to each table/model since this drawing was made) *

 #### Users and user group permissions
-There are also two tables generic to Django:
+There are also two important tables generic to Django:
 - User
 - Group